Hip Spica Cast: A Guide for Patients

 You will be given information on helping your child with pain control.
 We want you to take an active role in making sure that your child's pain is minimal.

 The night before surgery, you will be instructed to use iodine surgical soap scrubs to the areas where the doctor will make the incision.
 (If your child is allergic to iodine or soap, please inform the nurse.)
 This decreases the bacteria on the skin to reduce the chance of infection.
 The scrub should be repeated again in the morning before you come to the hospital for surgery.
 Your child may eat and drink until the designated time given to you (usually nothing to eat or drink after midnight before surgery).
 Avoid salty foods the evening before surgery to prevent waking up extremely thirsty.

 Morning of Surgery

 You should report to the anesthesia pre-op area at the designated time.
 The nurse will take your child's temperature, pulse, respiratory rate, and blood pressure, apply an identification band, and visit briefly with you.
 At the appropriate time, the operating room transport person will take your child to the Presurgical Care Unit (PSCU).
 You may choose to accompany your child there and remain until he/she is transported to the operating room.
-While your child is in surgery, you will be directed to wait in the Boulware Day of Surgery Lounge on the 6th floor of Pappajohn Pavilion, across from H elevators.
+While your child is in surgery, you will be directed to wait in the Boulware Day of Surgery Lounge on level 6 of Pappajohn Pavilion, across from H elevators.
 Surgical time will vary for each procedure.
 The doctors will talk to you in the Day of Surgery Lounge after surgery to report how your child is doing.